daajoe/mccompetition.org/2024/mc_description.md

 [document on the description of the competition format from 2021](../../assets/files/2021/competition2021.pdf).

 ## Important Dates (Tentative)
-- Feb 20: Call for Benchmarks, Participation
+- Feb 11: Call for Benchmarks, Participation
-- Mar 01: Registration Opens (Google Forms)
 - Mar 30: Benchmark Submission Deadline
 - Apr 30: Public Instance Publication
 - May 30: Solver Submission Deadline